 Fastener applications are demanding.
 Whether fasteners are being used in the petrochemical industry, in medical or mining applications, for assembly of marine or nuclear components or in the aerospace, automotive or construction world, vacuum processing allows us to repeatedly achieve the highest quality and metallurgy.

-- Processes that can be done in no other way than in vacuum;
+- Processes that can be done in no other way than in a vacuum;

 - Processes that can be done better in a vacuum from a metallurgical standpoint;